 They are a little itchy when you sit on them with shorts, but during those times, I just plunk a blanket down first and all is well.

-Because the foam is not outdoor durable, all the foam, pillows and sacks come in at night or during damp weather so they don’t get mouldy.
+Because the foam I chose was not outdoor durable, all the foam, pillows and sacks come in at night or during damp weather so they don’t get mouldy.
 It’s a little bit of back and forth, but I find the comfort of the chair outweighs the work involved.

 I have a special place underneath the sofa where I slip the foam into hiding when it’s not being used.
 Underneath a bed is where the larger one resides.

-I hope I’ve inspired you to try your hand at this easy pallet wood patio chair build!
-You can do this one!
+I hope I’ve inspired you to try your hand at this recycled pallet wood chair build!
+Or maybe a couple of pallet benches are something to consider.

 Besides… you can rest in complete comfort after your efforts… and all summer long too!
 Think you’ll give one a go?